-- 30. The Complainants have sought relief on the ground that there has been an inordinate delay in handing over possession of the subject flat and that the Respondent has failed to deliver promised amenities as per the Agreement of Sale. - 31.
-It is the case of the Complainants that the Agreement of Sale dated 17.02.2022, executed between the parties, clearly stipulated that possession of the subject flat would be handed over by 31.08.2024, with a grace period of six months, ending on 28.02.2025.
+- 51. The Complainants have sought relief on the ground that there has been an inordinate delay in handing over of possession of the subject flat. - 52.
+It is the case of the Complainants that the Agreement of Sale dated 15.12.2020, executed between the parties, clearly stipulated that possession of the subject flat would be handed over by 31.08.2023, with a grace period of six months, ending on 28.02.2024.
 The Respondent has failed to hand over possession even as on date.
-Further, although the project was registered with TG RERA up to February 2025 and later extended until February 2026, the project remains incomplete.

-32. The Complainants submit that the Respondent has repeatedly given false assurances of completion, while allottees continue to suffer.
+Further, although the project was registered with TG RERA up to February 2025 and later extended until February 2026, the project remains incomplete. - 53.
+The Complainants submit that the Respondent has repeatedly given false assurances of completion, while allottees continue to suffer.
 The Respondent, conversely, attributes the delay to the Covid-19 pandemic, claiming force majeure, citing the nationwide lockdown beginning March 2020, the impact on migrant labour, and consequential delays.
 The Respondent further cites rocky terrain at the site, third-party disputes, and typographical errors in the possession date as additional justifications.